 Despite the criticism her performances were popular, and in 1853 she made her New York City debut at Metropolitan Hall, drawing a crowd of 4,000.
-Though blacks were not allowed to watch the performance.
+However, blacks were not allowed to watch the performance.
 After Greenfield made a trip to England to hone her vocal technique and escape the savagery of the American press and public.
 Here her looks and singing was praised and in 1854 she gave a command performance for Queen Victoria at Buckingham Palace.
 When she returned to America the Greenfield gained new found respect from the critics.
 She eventually returned to Philadelphia where she continued to give concerts and set up a studio for private teaching.
-Nicknamed the ‘Black Swan’ Greenfield died in 1876 and left a legacy that would have far reaching effects including one of her students Thomas Bowers who had a successful professional career.
+Nicknamed the ‘Black Swan’ Greenfield died in 1876 and left a legacy that would have far reaching effects, including one of her students, Thomas Bowers who went on to have a highly successful professional career.

 Elizabeth Taylor Greenfield on wikipedia